컴퓨팅 설계

 |---|---|---|---|

-The formula calculation method and reference method extract various indicators to estimate the resource usage of servers built on the cloud.
+Calculation formulas and reference methods estimate the resource usage of servers deployed on the cloud by extracting various metrics.

-Generally, cloud capacity estimation finds the capacity balance point by adjusting through simulation methods or operation.
+Generally, cloud capacity planning identifies the capacity balance point by adjusting through simulation methods or operations.

-However, there are many cases where sizing is needed for reasons such as establishing a usage fee budget or proposals.
+However, sizing is often required for reasons such as cost estimation or proposals.

-The formula calculation method can provide an objective capacity design standard because it estimates server capacity using various indicators.
+The formula-based calculation method can provide objective capacity design criteria because it calculates server capacity using various metrics.

-First, we calculate the CPU capacity of the Web/WAS server using a formula.
+First, calculate the CPU capacity of the Web/WAS server using the formula.

 |---|---|---|---|